varunallipuram03/Digital-VLSI-SoC-Design-and-Planning/Day1_OpenSource_EDA_OpenLANE_Sky130/README.md

 Understanding this hierarchy is therefore essential before studying the RTL-to-GDSII design flow, as it establishes the connection between software applications and silicon implementation.

 ---

-### Key Takeaway

-The abstraction hierarchy enables software developers and hardware designers to work independently while maintaining compatibility through the Instruction Set Architecture (ISA), which serves as the bridge between both domains.